AVeenstra/editdistance/README.md

-# Edit Distance (Levenshtein distance) calculation with a GPU (cluster)
+# Edit Distance (Levenshtein distance) calculation on a GPU cluster, managed by MPI.

 ## Installation
-Mpich can be installed from the repositories of the distribution, but if multiple distributions should The following setups have been tested:
+Mpich can be installed from the repositories of the distribution, but if multiple distributions or distribution versions will be used you should install Mpich manually to guarantee the same version is installed on all the nodes.
+Mpich and MSMPI are not compatible and Mpich is not available on Windows, but maybe OpenMPI could work on both.
+The following setups have been tested:

 ### Debian (Jessie) with AMD GPUs